Kwaai-AI-Lab/dreamrag/README.md

 - [ ] Sample doc schemas (YAML) to exercise `doc_schema`
 - [ ] CI pipeline (GitHub Actions)

+### 6. Dreaming
+- [ ] Assess how to optimize for dreaming, such as graph completion and storage compression
+- [ ] Gather more information on the neuroscience

 ## Repository layout

 ```